 It’s a foggy morning here in the Shenandoah Valley.
 The vapor moves slowly along; hiding from view, everything over 10 feet away.
 It’s early morning and very quiet.
 What a wonderful time for wondering, daydreaming, allowing random thoughts to flutter across the busy landscape of my mind and take their own detours, left and right.

 I sat here for quite a while, doing just that.
-Torn between getting the words down on paper – or just letting them trip to and fro, uncaptured, free and easy.
-Which direction would they take?
-Would they be philosophical?
-Romantic?
-Practical?
-Far-fetched?
-I could not tell, before they came tumbling out into my awareness.
+Torn between getting the words down on paper – or just letting them glide in and out, unattended and undirected.

 Most of the thoughts were quite elusive.
 I felt naughty, allowing them to swirl around so.
 I am usually disciplined about getting them down on paper.
-Even if they are gibberish; viewing them later will take me on a course to creating a Consider This show.
 But they came and went like dry fallen leaves, on the rush of a nor-easter.

-It took major concentration to finally come down from this high and reconnect with reality.
-Once I did, this is the episode written from “Out of the Fog.”
+It took major concentration to finally come down and reconnect with reality.
+Once I did, this is the episode that came “Out of the Fog.”